 Monetary assets and liabilities denominated in foreign currencies are translated into AED at the exchange rate at the financial position date.
 Non-monetary items that are measured based on historical cost in a foreign currency are translated at the exchange rate at the date of the transaction.
-Foreign currency differences are generally recognised in the statement of profit or loss and other comprehensive income.
+Foreign currency differences are generally recognised in the statement of comprehensive income.

-3.1.7 Employee terminal benefits
+3.8 Employee terminal benefits